runpod/docs/docs/get-started/api-keys.md

 API keys authenticate requests to RunPod.
 You can generate an API key with **Read/Write** permission, **Restricted** permission, or **Read Only** permission.

 :::note

-Legacy API keys generated before November 11, 2024 have full access permissions.
+Legacy API keys generated before November 11, 2024 have either Read/Write or Read Only access to GraphQL based on what was set for that key.
+All legacy keys have full access to AI API.
+To improve security, generate a new key with Restricted permission and select the minimum permission needed for your use case.

 :::